mathieu-keller/github-action-workflows/README.md

 ## Example Usage

-1. Push changes to the `main` branch.
+1. Push changes to the `main` branch or to an pull request.
-2. The workflow will trigger, and if conditions are met, it will create a semantic release and add release notes to pull requests.
+2. The workflow will trigger, and if conditions are met, it will create a semantic release, or the release notes will be added to the pull requests.

 ## Contributing